spear-sim/spear/docs/content_guidelines.md

 - The _Outliner_ view should be as consistent and human-readable as possible (e.g., consistent names, consistent numbers of digits, etc).
 - Naming conventions should be consistent across scenes.
 - The type of each actor in `my_scene_0000/Meshes` should be `StaticMeshActor` if it is not articulated, and `Actor` if it is articulated.
+It is necessary to use the `Actor` type for articulated actors so they can be simulated correctly.
+But it is not strictly necessary to use the `StaticMeshActor` type for non-articulated actors.
+That being said, `StaticMeshActors` have a different icon than `Actors` in the _Outliner_ pane, so we use `StaticMeshActor` for non-articulated actors to make it easy to distinguish between articulated and non-articulated actors in the _Outliner_ pane.

 ## StaticMeshActors

-The _Components_ pane within the _Details_ pane for each `StaticMeshActor` is organized as follows.
+For each `StaticMeshActor` in the `my_scene_0000/Meshes` directory, the _Components_ pane within the _Details_ pane is organized as follows.

 ```
 my_actor_0000